-The Affordable Care Act (Obamacare) and Health Insurance
+How the Affordable Care Act (Obamacare) Changed Health Insurance Law

-To provide health insurance more easily, state governments and non-profit organizations have created programs known as American Health Benefit Exchanges.
+To provide health insurance more easily, state governments and non-profit organizations have created programs known as health insurance exchanges.
 People who have an income that is no more than four times the federal poverty level can get credits and subsidies to cover any costs that they cannot afford.
 Thus, your total income will dictate how much you pay for insurance.

 Implications for Employers

-An employer with 50 or more employees must provide health insurance to its employees or face a substantial fine.
-If the federal government needs to subsidize coverage for any employee, that employer will be fined $2,000 for each full-time employee.
-If an employer has between 50 and 100 employees, it can set up health insurance for its employees through the Small Business Health Options Program Exchanges.
+An employer with 50 or more full-time employees must provide health insurance to its employees or face a substantial fine.
+If the federal government needs to subsidize coverage for any employee, that employer will be fined at least $2,750 for each full-time employee.
+(The penalties are adjusted each year.)
+If an employer has between one and 50 employees, it can set up health insurance for its employees through the Small Business Health Options Program.
 If an employer has 25 or fewer employees, it may be eligible for a tax credit by making contributions to the health insurance costs of its employees.

 Protections for Pre-Existing Conditions